 When you borrow money from your broker, it’s called margin and you can imagine there’s certain risks involved when trading borrowed money.
 When using margin, a bad trade can turn into a nightmare scenario if the broker comes calling for their cash back before you can recover.
 Only experienced traders should buy stocks with borrowed money.
 Here are a few things to take note of before opening a margin account.

 Margin is just broker-speak for borrowed money.
 Just like taking out a loan from a bank, your broker can lend you money to buy stocks.
 But not for free, of course.
 Just like any other loan, the broker will charge an interest rate that must be periodically paid.
 Margin rates vary depending on the broker you use and how much money you wish to borrow.

-When borrowing money from your broker, you need to have a certain amount in the account first.
-No broker is going to lend a client money if their account balance is close to zero.
+When borrowing money from your broker, you’ll need to have a certain amount in the account first.
+No broker is going to lend money to a client if their account balance is close to zero.
 Most brokers have a maximum of 50%, meaning you need $2 in your account for every $1 you borrow.
 Margin loans can increase your profits since you’ll possess more stock than your principal balance would allow, but it can also exacerbate losses and force broker-initiated liquidations.

 How Do You “Buy on Margin?”

 Buying on margin simply means buying stocks with borrowed money.
 But you can’t just ask your broker for extra cash, you’ll need to open an account specifically designed for margin trading.
 Margin accounts have specific requirements that must be met – more on those later.